Erythema: Causes

-It can be caused by infection, massage, electrical treatment, acne medication, allergies, exercise, solar radiation (sunburn), photosensitization, acute radiation syndrome, mercury toxicity, blister agents, niacin administration, or waxing and tweezing of the hairs—any of which can cause the capillaries to dilate, resulting in redness.
+It can be caused by infection, massage, electrical treatment, acne medication, allergies, psoriasis, mast cell activation syndrome (MCAS), exercise, solar radiation (sunburn), photosensitization, acute radiation syndrome, mercury toxicity, blister agents, niacin administration, or waxing and tweezing of the hairs—any of which can cause the affected capillaries to dilate, resulting in redness.
 Erythema is a common side effect of radiotherapy treatment due to patient exposure to ionizing radiation.

 Diagnosis

 Erythema disappears on finger pressure (blanching), whereas purpura or bleeding in the skin and pigmentation do not.
 There is no temperature elevation, unless it is associated with the dilation of arteries in the deeper layer of the skin.